I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 lastly

-I believe the Seto Inland Sea is a "silent cultural heritage" that we can be proud of around the world.
+I believe the Seto Inland Sea is a "quiet cultural heritage" that we can be proud of to the world.

-I would be very happy if this record catches the eye of someone, somewhere, and leads to new work introducing the Seto Inland Sea.
+I would be very happy if this record catches the eye of someone somewhere and leads to a new work introducing the Seto Inland Sea.

-I would like to continue photographing the beautiful moments of the Seto Inland Sea as soon as I am ready.
+I hope to continue capturing the beautiful moments of the Seto Inland Sea whenever I am ready.

 comment